 Another great way to utilize your thank you page to talk money with your fully nurtured or returning visitors.
 For these are the people who trust your brand and are ready to engage with it beyond just attending webinars or reading your site’s blogs.
 Ask them if they want a sales call or a product demo.

-Here’s an example of how WordStream does it for its users who’ve signed up for its “Does Facebook Advertising Work?” ebook:
+Here’s an example of how WordStream does it for its users who’ve signed up for its “Does Facebook Advertising Work?” free eBook here:

 While there are a plethora of ways in which you can design a thank you page, following a set framework always helps.
-Below mentioned are some basic things which your thank you page must-have.
+Below are some basic things an effective thank you page template must have.